 Like a honeymoon, only you’re much easier to ditch

 The first 90 days of a new role is a grace period, You’re getting to know the people, the business and the culture.
-But this crucial 90 days is also the time that lasting impressions are made.
+But this crucial first 90 days in the job is also the time that lasting impressions are made.
 Remember, you’re a risk to the business and your employer will be using this period to establish whether they made the right decision.

-That’s why the ‘first 90 days’ presentation is as much for you, as it is for your future employer.
+That’s why the ‘first 90 days in the job’ presentation is as much for you, as it is for your future employer.
 You stand to gain a lot from laying down the foundations for the first three months.

 That’s why it’s important, here’s how to write one:

 If you’re already past this stage, it’s fine, just try to recall the information and don’t be afraid to revisit conversations if necessary.
 You need to know all about the business needs and ambitions, so ask questions, probe answers and listen.
 Then build your presentation around their key objectives and goals.